Ol Pejeta Bush Camp, Ol Pejeta Conservancy, Laikipia Region

 FAMILY SUITABILITY LEVEL

 There is so much for kids to do at Ol Pejeta!
 As well as excellent wilderness game drives, it offers a unique opportunity to see some of the world’s most endangered wildlife species.
-A visit to the northern white rhino enclosure will introduce them to the last three surviving members of this species left on the planet.
+A visit to the northern white rhino enclosure will introduce them to the last two surviving members of this species left on the planet.
 Children also enjoy tracking lion during a game drive or visiting the Sweetwaters Chimpanzee Sanctuary to feed rescued chimp – the only place left to see these creatures in Kenya.
 For an exceptional family safari, combine a stay at Ol Pejeta with a few days at our Mara Bush Houses.